matatk/agrip/audioquake/BUILD.md

 -   To compile anything and to use the suggested package manager, you will need the XCode command line tools to have been installed.
 You can do this by running `xcode-select --install`.
 -   We strongly recommend using [Homebrew](http://brew.sh) as this makes the installation and update of third-party libraries and tools easy.
 -   We also strongly recommend that you install the packages `git` and `bash-completion` (which allows you to quickly tab-complete many commands) to make working on the command line easy.
 Do this by running `brew install bash-completion` and `brew install git`.
 If you prefer a graphical UI for Git (and GitHub), you can install [GitHub Desktop](http://desktop.github.com).
 -   Make sure you've added homebrew's install location, `/usr/local/`, to your path, so that later on when you install Python via homebrew, it will run that version rather than the macOS system version.

-You should end up with something like the following in your `~/.bashrc` file—you'll probably need to restart your shell for this to take effect.
+After the above steps, you should end up with something like the following in your `~/.bashrc` file—you'll probably need to restart your shell for this to take effect.

 ``` {.bash}
 export PATH=/usr/local/sbin:/usr/local/bin:$PATH